tboehnlein/Merge-Album-Folders-to-Artist-Folder/README.md

 Moves all album folders with the same artist name into a single parent folder named after the artist.

-This is how I organize my album folders and I got tired of doing to by hand even with macros.
+This is how I organize my album folders and I got tired of doing it by hand even with macros.

 If half of the folders inside are already organized, this will still properly organize the rest.